Natalie Frank: Career

 Frank's work is marked by disturbing, explicit, and grotesque subject matter that revolves around themes including women, sexuality, gender, violence, and humanity.
 She often blurs the line between reality and fantasy, and the artist notes that she wants her work to be located on the edge of Magical Realism and the real world, the former in literature being a major source of inspiration for Frank.
 With oil on canvas and mixed media making up the bulk of her work, Frank is praised for her classical techniques that elicit references to the fleshy figures of Francis Bacon.
 Artists who she credits as inspirations include Edgar Degas, Diego Velázquez, Käthe Kollwitz, Francisco Goya, and Robert Gober.

 In 2006, while she was still completing her masters at Columbia, Frank had her first solo show at the Briggs Robinson Gallery; art critic Charlie Finch notes that the gallery's director, Bettina Smith, was looking for an upcoming art world star and curated the resulting show of Frank's work.
 In 2013, Frank made her West Coast solo show debut at ACME Los Angeles.
 Titled "The Scene of Disappearance," the show included works depicting home life through intimate and grotesque portraits of bodies set in interior spaces, blurring the line between abstraction and realism.
 Reoccurring themes in the show included dreams, the subconscious, alienation, and distress.
 This exhibition also marked the first time Frank worked with collage.

-Frank has had solo exhibitions at Rhona Hoffman Gallery, Mitchell-Innes & Nash, Arndt & Partner in Zurich, and at Fredericks Freiser.
+Frank has had solo exhibitions at Rhona Hoffman Gallery, Mitchell-Innes & Nash, Arndt & Partner in Zürich, and at Fredericks Freiser.
 Her work is included in multiple museum collections, including the Whitney Museum of American Art, the Brooklyn Museum, and the Blanton Museum of Art.
 Frank's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.